UIC-InDeXLab/Needle/README.md

 # 🪡 Needle: A Database for Image Content Retrieval

-Needle is an advanced system for Image retrieval, designed to empower researchers and developers with a powerful tool for querying **images** using natural language descriptions.
+Needle is an advanced deployment-ready system for Image retrieval, designed to empower researchers and developers with a powerful tool for querying **images** using natural language descriptions.
 It’s based on the research presented in [our paper](https://arxiv.org/abs/2412.00639), introducing a novel approach to efficient and scalable retrieval.

 🚀 **Why Needle?**
 - Seamlessly retrieve image content from large datasets.